dchenhe/dchenhe.github.io/index.md

       dche@uranus-research.com

 # Biography
-Dongchen HE is a junior majoring in Communication Engineering and Computer Science in Nanjing University, expected to graduate in 2023 and aiming for a Ph.D. position for 2023 Fall in NLP field.
+Dongchen HE is now a fouth year undergraduate majoring in Communication Engineering and Computer Science in Nanjing University, and an incoming Ph.D. student in [CUHK](https://www.cuhk.edu.hk/english/).
+I'd like to collaborate with all kinds of people, please feel free to drop me an email.

 # Research Interests